Flashwade1990/eelectronics/README.md

-e-commerce site, which is developed on Laravel5, using PHP, Javascript, jQuery, Bootstrap.
+It's an e-commerce site, which is developed on Laravel5, using PHP, Javascript, jQuery, Bootstrap.